 In 2012, PICA initiated the Resource Room Residency (RRR) program to support the growing artistic interest in research as art and archive as material.
 The program encourages a consideration of libraries, archives, collections, and collecting, but can find outlets in many forms and disciplines.
 RRRs are provided with a modest stipend and unlimited access to our books, media, and ephemera for three month engagements.
 They intersect with PICA’s members and the community at large through salon discussions, screenings, public performances, and printed materials.

-2015: The Resource Room Residency program will be on hiatus during 2015 while we update and restructure our RR archive and materials.
-Please check back in 2016.
+The Resource Room Residency program is presently on hiatus while we update and restructure the collection.

 2014: Matthew Cowan, Mars Dietz